curationexperts/active-encode-demo/doc/transcoding_with_amazon.md

 flash_video = { pipeline_id: pipeline_id, output_key_prefix: "active_encode-demo_app/", outputs: [{ key: flash_output_file, preset_id: flash_preset_id }] }

 Hydra::Derivatives::ActiveEncodeDerivatives.create(input_file, outputs: [low_res_video, flash_video])

-# Note: Your rails console will not return to the prompt until the encoding is complete, so it might sit there for several minutes with no feedback.
-Use the AWS console to see the current status of the encoding.
 ```

 If you want to pass in an ActiveFedora::Base record instead of just a String for the input file name, you need to set the `source` option to specify which method to call on your object to get the file name.
 For example.